Hammana: Ecotourism

 The official ecotourism launching and certificates distribution ceremony was held at the municipality public garden on Saturday July 9, 2011.

-Events & Festivals
+Events and festivals

 Hammana is known for its cherries, and every year the municipality holds a cherry festival, between end of May and June.

-This event is usually 2 to 3 days, families visit Hammana to enjoy the activities for grown ups as for kids. from cherry picking to games and small excursions around the village.
-Of course local cherries and homemade goods are sold in this event.
-Some people even create recipes with the cherries, like kebab cherry, cherry cheesecake, and some delicious cherry jam and butter crepes.
+This event is usually 2 to 3 days.
+Families visit Hammana to enjoy the activities for both adults and for children, which include cherry picking, games and small excursions around the village.
+Of course, local cherries and homemade goods are sold at this event.
+Some people even create recipes with cherries, like kebab cherry, cherry cheesecake, and some delicious cherry jam and butter crepes.